Header Background

 Tutorial content types

-Spoiler alert: your schedule shouldn’t be “whenever we’ve got time.”
-Developing a regular posting schedule creates consistency.
-That’s essential to building an audience.
+Developing a regular posting schedule creates consistency which is essential to building an audience.
 If they know you post new content every week, they’ll come back weekly to read it.

 A layout of what a publishing schedule might look like

 The next part of your content process is developing your marketing calendar.
-These calendars will help keep your writers on track by letting them plan all your content based on the frequency you just decided.
+These calendars will help keep your writers on track by letting them plan all your content based on your decided frequency.

 Each piece of content you want to publish should be on your calendar and include: